starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/common_library.rst

 ``set_add()``
 *************

-The function either appends an element to a given array or asserts that it exists.
+This function either appends an element to a given array or asserts that it exists.
-An honest prover will not append the element if it is already present, but this is not verified.
-The function requires the implicit arguments ``set_end_ptr``, the pointer to the end of the list, and ``range_check_ptr``.
+An honest prover should not append the element if it is already present, but this is not verified.
+The function requires the implicit arguments ``set_end_ptr`` (the pointer to the end of the list) and ``range_check_ptr``.

-The function requires three explicit arguments:
+The function expects three explicit arguments:

 - ``set_ptr``, the pointer to the start of the list.
 - ``elm_size``, the size of each list element.